kwkraus/HOW-Sessions/sessions/asp-net-core/docs/4-Creating Services.md

 >This `ProductService` looks a lot like a Repository, but that's because we haven't defined other behaviors or added specific business logic that would reside in a Service class.

-You'll notice that we're going to inject the `HowDataContext` into the constructor to use within our service.
+Make sure to point out that we're going to inject the `HowDataContext` into the constructor to use within our service.

 ### Extract Interface from `ProductService`